 It is the responsibility of the owners and managers of a food business to ensure that their business complies with food safety regulations.
 It is important that all risks to people arising from the operations undertaken by your business are assessed and properly controlled.
 This is for both food safety and occupational health purposes.

-Businesses that operate late may need a late night cafe licence.
+Businesses that sell alcohol and/or operate late in the evenings may need a premises license.
 Additionally, businesses that trade from vehicles, trailers, or stalls may need a street trading licence.

 All businesses must comply with planning law.
 The planning section provides more information.

 Hazard analysis is a way to identify and control potential food hazards in your business.
 You must satisfy your environmental health officer that you have considered all the food safety risks and have put procedures in place to control or eliminate those risks.